Recycling and Waste Disposal

 Metal

-Most metal containers can be recycled, such as aluminum, tin, steel, and other common metals used for food packaging.
-Non-food related metals can also be placed in the recycling bin as long as they contain only metal.
+Most metal containers can be recycled, including aluminum, tin, and steel.
+Non-food metal items may also go in recycling as long as they are made entirely of metal.

 Paper and Cardboard

-Paper and cardboard can be recycled as long as they are clean and dry, free from any food, liquids, or other waste.
-Shredded paper should be placed in the trash.
+Paper and cardboard are recyclable when they are clean and dry.
+Items with food or liquid residue should go in the trash.
+Shredded paper should also be placed in the trash.

 Compost

-In general, only food and food scraps are accepted in the City of Claremont’s compost stream.
-Produce, dairy, eggs, meat, bones, baked goods, vegetable peels and seeds are all accepted.
+In Claremont, the compost stream generally accepts only food and food scraps.
+This includes produce, dairy, eggs, meat, bones, baked goods, and vegetable peels and seeds.

-Most paper-based foodservice items such as plates, cups, and napkins are not accepted for composting in our area.
-Many cups and utensils made of plant-based plastics are advertised as compostable, but are also not accepted for composting in Claremont.
-These products often do not break down quickly enough even in industrial composting systems.
-They also contain little to no nutrient value, and can often contain chemicals such as PFAS that are harmful in composting systems and soil.
-The exception to this rule would be unbleached paper napkins and wooden utensils that contain no bleaches, dyes, or other chemicals.
+Most paper-based foodservice items, such as plates, cups, and napkins, are not accepted.
+Many products labeled “compostable,” including plant-based plastic cups and utensils, are also not accepted locally.
+These items often do not break down quickly enough in industrial composting systems, provide little nutrient value, and may contain chemicals like PFAS that are harmful to compost and soil.

 Ink cartridges

-All HP brand ink cartridges come with a return shipping label in their box.
-Simply apply the label to the outside of the box and drop it off at the Mail Services room in the Pendleton Building.
-Alternatively, Mail Services performs pickups of ink cartridges, batteries, hazardous lightbulbs, and other small e-waste from offices on the last Wednesday of each month.
+All HP ink cartridges include a prepaid return shipping label in the box.
+Simply attach the label and drop the box off at Mail Services in the Pendleton Building.
+Mail Services also offers office pickups for ink cartridges, batteries, hazardous lightbulbs, and other small e-waste on the last Wednesday of each month.

-If you do not have a return shipping label, you can drop off ink cartridges at the Mail Room or at the Sustainability Office, which is located in the basement of Harwood Court (provide map).
+If you don’t have a return label, you can drop ink cartridges off at the Mail Room or at the Sustainability Office in the basement of Harwood Court.

-You can also bring ink cartridges directly to a Staples office supply store for store credit.
-Staples will issue store credit for up to ten cartridges per month, but they will accept more than 10 cartridges total.
+You may also take ink cartridges to a Staples store for store credit.
+Staples provides credit for up to ten cartridges per month, though they will accept additional cartridges beyond that limit.

 E-waste

 E-waste includes electronics such as phones, tablets, computers, printers, hard drives, speakers, keyboards, and other electronic devices.
-Devices that are past their useful life can be dropped off in the Mail Room or outside of the Sustainability Office (provide map).
+Devices that are past their useful life can be dropped off in the Mail Room or outside of the Sustainability Office in Harwood.

 For college-owned devices or devices that contain sensitive information, please contact ITS for disposal information.